friendly/Vis-MLM-book/working-text/book-outline-rev.md

 - marginal plots
 - diagnostic plots

-## Other topics: Multicollinearity & ridge regression
+## Collinearity & Ridge Regression

 This chapter focuses on the problems associated with high correlations among predictors in linear models, which can lead to numerical instability and paradoxical findings that, while a linear model can be highly